Introduction: Made From Leftovers

 Made From Leftovers is a comedic memoir that explores the impact of poverty and what it means for the rest of us.

 Some of the best memoirs come from rich venture capitalists who grew up on a country road amongst homely people with missing teeth.
-The hero of the story will one day pull himself up by his bootstraps, graduate from an ivy league school and one day become a Senator who "understands what it's like" for people who struggle and have to attend a regular state college.
+The hero of the story will eventually pull himself up by his bootstraps, graduate from an ivy league school and one day become a Senator or VP candidate who "understands what it's like" for people who struggle and have to attend a regular state college.

 This story is not like that.
 I don't even own a pair of bootstraps (Chelsea boots don't usually have the kind of straps one typically uses to pull themselves out of poverty).
 Besides, I'm more likely to wear oxfords or a pair of slim-profile sneakers with slim-fitting selvage jeans – neither of which are known to help one transition social class.